 For my money, there is no better place to relax than in the property’s spa area.
 Here, you’ll find a dry sauna, a steam room, and a hot tub.
 There are also changing rooms, showers, and a beautiful swimming pool which can be heated for an extra fee during certain months of the year.
 And, of course, the views are amazing.

 In addition to the spa area, Huib and Iona offer several different opportunities that are unique to an Airbnb or Vrbo.
 Huib is a myofascial release therapist, and Iona is a certified Advanced Reiki Practitioner.
-For a fee, you can book either for a session.
+For a fee, you can book either of them for a session.
 If you wish, they also have a guided meditation instructor available to meet you at the property.

 Wine lovers can also book the New and Old World Wine Tasting on property.
 Your host Huib is a Master Sommelier who has worked at Michelin Star restaurants in Europe.